-OECD Home › Chemical safety and biosafety › Risk management of installations and chemicals › Latest Documents
+OECD Home › Chemical safety and biosafety › Risk management of chemicals › Latest Documents

 This report was initiated by the OECD’s Sustainable Chemistry Issue Team.
 Previous work within the OECD attempted to use patent data to better understand innovative activity in sustainable chemistry.
 However, more information and analysis is needed to understand the dynamics of innovation in this area, especially from the industrial perspective.
 In order to begin the process in a preliminary way, researchers from the Yale Center for

 This case study intends to illustrate this concept for the short chain methacrylates,originally composed of four chemicals, for the bioaccumulation endpoint.
 The OECD QSAR Toolbox identified about 160 chemicals potentially falling within the applicability domain of the original category, and the hypothesis tested in this case study is the possibility to predict the bioaccumulation potential for untested members of the category.
 The

 A workshop was held in Tokyo (11-12 October 2000) to develop background material for a guidance document that can assist OECD countries and others develop effective research and development programmes within the context of sustainable chemistry (e.g., an institution which is researching improvements to a specific industrial process).
 This guidance document is based on the discussions inTokyo, and additional input by OECD Member

 The OECD conducted surveys in 2004 and 2006 on Perfluorooctane sulfonate(PFOS), Perfluoroalkyl sulfonate (PFAS), Perfluorooctanoic acid (PFOA), related substances and products/mixtures containing these substances.
 The 2006 survey also included Perfluorocarboxylic Acid (PFCA) and PFCA precursors.
 The information sought included chemical identities, volumes of manufacture and import, use patterns of these chemicals, availability of